top of page

 1. The name UKwildcamp is wrong, wild camping in Scotland is already legal.

 2. They misused the term wild camping.
-The outdoor community value this term and were not impressed with its misuse.
+The outdoor community values this term and was not impressed with its misuse.

 3. £20 a night, what can I say, ridiculous, this alone shows how they really do not understand the issues.